 Your smile is one of your best features, and you deserve the dental care it takes to keep it happy, healthy, and functional.
-At Balance Advanced Dentistry & Orthodontics, our team recommends veneers or crowns for patients all over Duluth, Lawrenceville, or Snellville to give them aesthetically pleasing and structurally sound grins.
+At Balance Advanced Dentistry & Orthodontics, our team recommends veneers or crowns for patients all over Duluth to give them aesthetically pleasing and structurally sound grins.
 If you’re wondering which one is right for you, look no further!
 Keep reading to learn more about dental veneers vs. crowns.

 What are veneers?

 Ever felt like a chipped or stained tooth got in the way of your grin?
 Dental veneers are cosmetic tools that can enhance the appearance of any smile.
 You can think of veneers as masks for select teeth: these tooth-colored tools cover the front of your teeth to eliminate smile imperfections like cracks, gaps, stains, and chips.

 Crowns are very similar to veneers in that they cover select teeth, but there are a few key differences between them.
 The primary purpose of dental crowns is to provide structural support to decayed or broken teeth.
 While they can absolutely improve the appearance of your smile, crowns cover the entire tooth to protect the remaining structure without having to extract the tooth.

 Both veneers and crowns are a part of the restorative dental field that brings your smile back up to par when years of wear and tear have worn them down.
 Whether you get veneers or crowns, we’ll color-match them to the rest of your teeth so that they look and feel natural when we apply them.

 Dental veneers are designed to cover only the front part of your teeth.
 This means they show less of your gums than crowns, which cover the entire tooth like a cap.
 Veneers are also thinner – about one millimeter – while crowns are thicker – about two millimeters.
 Although the sizes are different, you won’t be able to tell.